kYangLi/airss4vasp/README.md

 The total `COACH` number is simply calculated as **nodes_num(cores_per_node/cores_per_coach)**, where cores_per_node/cores_per_coach = n or 1/n.

-### Process Check
+### Process check

-During the calculation, after enter the main calulation folder(the folder has `PARAM.CONF`), you can use the command below to check the current processing.
+During the calculation, after enter the main calulation folder(the folder that has `a4v.input`), you can use the command below to check the current processing.

 ```bash
 a4v-prg
 ```

-### Result Output
+### Result output

 After or during the searching process, you can enter the `RES-POOL` folder and use `a4v-res` to check the result.
 You may need to learn how to use the `cryan` in `AIRSS` first.